 Avoid big meals.

-That is, avoid them two or three hours before bed since it can interfere with sleep.
+That is, avoid them two or three hours before bed, since it can interfere with sleep.
 And, in case you need the reminder: Don’t give kids a lot of sugar before bed.

 As bad as this adjustment is, lots of parents find that “springing forward” is generally easier than “falling back” because in the fall, your children will wake up one hour earlier.
 And ain’t nobody got time for that.

 So parents, take heart — and make coffee.
 You’re not alone.
 This, too, shall pass; your children will eventually adjust to DST.
 Try not to obsess over it (too much).
-New parents have a tendency to discuss daylight saving with the intensity of trying to figure out how to achieve world peace, and it’s just not worth that level of dedication.
+New parents have a tendency to discuss daylight savings with the intensity of trying to figure out how to achieve world peace, and it’s just not worth that level of dedication.

 We promise: Your kid will eventually get back on their schedule.
 You will all get some sleep.
 And eventually , you may even enjoy the extra light at the end of the day.
 For now, all you really have to do is remember to change the clocks so you aren’t late for school.
 Godspeed.